Meet our Board of Directors!

 Dr. Smiltneek is a board certified family physician and addiction medicine physician who has been in outpatient practice in Oshkosh, WI since 2009.
 Dr. Smiltneek is the medical director at NOVA counseling services in Oshkosh and ARC in Fond du Lac.
 Dr. Smiltneek has been actively working with the Wisconsin Department of Correction on the successful Vivitrol program.
 Dr. Smiltneek has also worked teaching about addiction and recovery for area nurse practitioners and medical residents and is a assistant professor of medicine at the Medical College of Wisconsin.

-I graduated from Oshkosh West High School in 1975.
-After high school, I attended St. Norbert College and graduated in 1979 with a Business Administration degree.
-After a year off working for a window and door business, I went to the Valparaiso University School of Law and graduated in 1983.
-Subsequent to that, I did take and pass the Wisconsin Bar Exam in the summer of 1983.
-I have worked for the State Public Defender's Office, since that time, as a criminal defense attorney.
-At this point in time, a large majority of our cases involve clients with AODA issues, where they are committing crimes while under the influence of alcohol or drugs and/or committing crimes to support their addictions.
-Furthermore, I have been the Public Defender representative on the Winnebago County Safe Streets Drug Court for the last five years, which has been one of the most rewarding experiences of my legal career as I have had the privilege of working with many of the best people in our treatment community and get to see first-hand all the trials and tribulations of our clients with addiction issues.
+Steve graduated from Oshkosh West High School in 1975.
+After high school, Steve attended St. Norbert College and graduated in 1979 with a Business Administration degree.
+After a year off working for a window and door business, Steve went to the Valparaiso University School of Law and graduated in 1983.
+Subsequent to that, Steve did take and pass the Wisconsin Bar Exam in the summer of 1983.
+Steve has worked for the State Public Defender's Office, since that time, as a criminal defense attorney.
+At this point in time, a large majority of his cases involve clients with AODA issues, where they are committing crimes while under the influence of alcohol or drugs and/or committing crimes to support their addictions.
+Furthermore, Steve has been the Public Defender representative on the Winnebago County Safe Streets Drug Court for the last five years, which has been one of the most rewarding experiences of his legal career as Steve has had the privilege of working with many of the best people in our treatment community and get to see first-hand all the trials and tribulations of our clients with addiction issues.

 Jolie VerVoort is the President of Residential Treatment Services at Apricity (the merge between Mooring Programs and STEP Industries.)
 Jolie began her career in the Alcohol and Drug Abuse field in 2004 as an intern at Casa Clare Treatment Facility while she was finishing up her Associates Degree in Alcohol and Drug Abuse Counseling.
 Throughout her tenure at Apricity, Jolie has held several different positions within Casa Clare and Mooring House.
 She is currently licensed through the State of Wisconsin as a Clinical Substance Abuse Counselor and a Clinical Supervisor In Training

-Jenna was first impacted by addiction with her father.
-While growing up, she watched the progression of her sibling’s addiction go from alcohol, marijuana, and prescription pills, to heroin, meth, and crack/cocaine.
-She saw the ripple effect of their addiction and all of the negative consequences that were a result of their using.
+Jenna has seen the ripple effect of her family’s addiction and all the negative consequences that were a result of their using.
 This is what motivated her to help others live a life in recovery.
-Jenna went to UW Oshkosh for Psychology and became a Licensed Substance Abuse Counselor in 2015.
-She is currently work for Winnebago County DHS as an AODA Clinician for adults and adolescents, facilitates a program called Prosocial Thinking, and works with participants in Winnebago County Drug Court.
-She is a part of the Treatment and Recovery Action Team for Winnebago County Drug and Alcohol Coalition.
-She is also affiliated with Al-Anon and enjoys attending recovery events, functions, and speaker meetings.
+Jenna went to UW Oshkosh for Psychology and became a licensed Substance Abuse Counselor in 2015.
+She is currently employed at Winnebago County Department of Human Services as an AODA Clinician for adults and adolescents and is a case manager for Winnebago County Safe Streets Drug Court.
+She is a member of the WCDAC (Winnebago County Drug and Alcohol Coalition) Steering Team and is chair of the WCDAC Prevention Team.
+Jenna has also developed a support group for youth who have been impacted by addiction or mental health disorders, which Solutions Recovery, Inc. host at the Boys and Girls Club of Oshkosh.

 Megan Reinl, Solutions House Program Coordinator